• Skip to primary navigation

 As they are so gooey once baked, also them to cool and then place them in the fridge for 1 hour to allow them to set fully.
 Bring them to room temperature (remove from fridge 10 – 20 minutes before serving).

-When are brownies done?
+when are brownies done?

 Brownies are ready to eat at the 25 minute mark.

-When are brownies undercooked?
+when are brownies undercooked?

 Brownies are under cooked when their internal temperature is lower then 73 C/165 F.

-Why are my Brownies cakey?
+why are my brownies cakey?

 Over baking brownies (longer than 30 minutes) makes Brownies cakey.

-Why are my brownies dry?
+why are my brownies dry?

 This is down to overbaking which results in a dry, crumbly brownie.
 Incorrect storage also dries them out.
 If you do over bake them, slightly reheat in the microwave before serving.
 You can also serve with a ganache or chocolate spread.

-How to store Brownies
+how to store brownies

-Fridge - These keep well in an airtight container or tin in the fridge or on the counter top for a week.
+These keep well in an airtight container or tin in the fridge or on the counter top for a week.
 If it is particularly hot where you are, keep them in the fridge.

-Freezer - Brownies freeze well up to 3 months in a good airtight container or wrapped in 2 layers of cling film followed by one layer of tin foil.
+Brownies freeze well up to 3 months in a good airtight container or wrapped in 2 layers of cling film followed by one layer of tin foil.

-Defrost - At room temperature for 2 - 3 hours before serving.
+At room temperature for 2 - 3 hours before serving.

 They may be difficult to cut once cool and that is ok if you like gooey Brownies but if you don't my top tip for really chewy Brownies:

-Fridge time
+fridge time

-Keep them in the fridge if it is hot where you are or on the counter top in a metal tin and serve cold or slightly warm in the microwave before eating.
+Beyond that, keep them in the fridge if it is hot where you are or on the counter top in a metal tin and serve cold or slightly warm in the microwave before eating.

-Too long in the fridge can dry them out though so try to keep them on a counter top in a tin if possible.
+Too long in the fridge can dry them out so try to keep them on a counter top in a tin if possible.

 Chocolate